 We love going on trails and adventures in our Jeep.
 One way to get outdoors and visit some great trails across the U.S. is through the Jeep Badge of Honor program.

-Jeep has done a great job of collecting trails across the nation to explore.
+Jeep has done a great job of collecting nationwide trails to explore.
 All you need to do is download the Jeep Badge of Honor program app to see trail maps, information, highlights, difficulty ratings, and user photos.
-The app is also how you check-in to the trail.
-The Jeep specifically creates these badges to reward those who successfully check-in and complete a trail.
+The app is also how you check in to the trail.
+The Jeep specifically creates these badges to reward those who successfully check in and complete a trail.

 Listen to the podcast